 In-home safety is the number one concern of adult children for their aging parents.
 “Will they be safe staying in their home?”
 It’s a question we hear all the time.
 The answer is usually ‘yes’ (with exceptions, of course), but there are things that the children need to do for their parents to make sure they can stay at home safely.

-Since June is National Safety Month, we want to provide 7 tips for making your loved one’s home safe as they get older:
+For that reason we want to provide 7 tips for making your loved one’s home safe as they get older:

 - Consider a medical alert system.
 You remember the commercial, “I’ve fallen and I can’t get up!”
 That could happen to your loved one.
 Make sure they can easily reach out for help if they need it.